Skip to main content

 Compile

 What it does: Compile takes your template and the data you provide (in the API request) and returns the JSON blocks for the Slack message.
 It does not post to Slack.
 You then send the compiled message from your own system or your own Slack connections.
 Button interactions and webhook delivery do not work out-of-the-box or off-the-shelf; they can be configured with your own Slack app (e.g. interactivity URL, request URL) if you need them.
-Where it’s available: The Compile API endpoint.
+Where it’s available: The versioned Compile API (POST /v1/templates/compile).
 Compilation consumes credits and usage is logged per your organization.

 Send